Why Does Your Dog Have Dry, Flaky Skin? Causes, Remedies, and When to Call the Vet

 Here are some of the most common causes of dry, flaky skin in dogs:

-- External parasites such as fleas, mites, or lice, which can cause intense itching and skin damage
+- External parasites such as fleas, mites, or lice, which cause intense itching and skin damage — mites in particular (as seen in mange) are identified via skin scrapings under a microscope

-- Over-bathing or the use of harsh shampoos that strip the skin of its natural protective oils
+- Over-bathing or the use of harsh shampoos that strip the skin of its natural protective oils, disrupting the acid mantle that keeps moisture locked in

 It’s worth noting that certain breeds, including Basset Hounds, Cocker Spaniels, West Highland White Terriers, and Labrador Retrievers, are genetically predisposed to skin conditions and may need extra care throughout their lives.